Preserving the Legacy of the Tennant Canal

 This website has been created to raise public awareness about the critical water supply challenges endangering the future of the eight-mile-long Tennant Canal in South Wales.

 It has been several years since the mysterious damage to the River Neath Weir disrupted the Tennant Canals’ main water supply.
-This, combined with years of inadequate maintenance, has left the waterway in a state of decline.
+This, combined with substancial damage to the wonderful Aberdulais Aqueduct and years of inadequate maintenance, has left the waterway in a state of decline.

 The private canal is designated as a Site of Interest for Nature Conservation (SINC), with certain sections included within nationally and internationally protected areas and is an integral part of the Crymlyn Bog and Pant y Sais Fen conservation zones.